BioFlix Activity: Cellular Respiration and Food as Fuel

 The Electron Transport Chain: A Detailed Look

 The electron transport chain (ETC) is the final stage of aerobic respiration and where the bulk of ATP is generated.
-Practically speaking, located within the inner mitochondrial membrane, this complex series of protein complexes accepts electrons from NADH and FADH2 – molecules produced during glycolysis and the Krebs cycle.
-And as these electrons move down the chain, they release energy, which is used to pump protons (H+) across the membrane, creating an electrochemical gradient.
-This gradient represents stored potential energy, much like water held behind a dam.
+Located within the inner mitochondrial membrane, this detailed series of protein complexes accepts electrons from NADH and FADH2 – molecules produced during glycolysis and the Krebs cycle.
+Now, as these electrons move down the chain, they release energy, which is used to pump protons (H+) across the membrane, creating an electrochemical gradient.
+This gradient represents stored potential energy, much like water held behind a dam Small thing, real impact.
+That alone is useful..

 Chemiosmosis and ATP Synthase